Priorr4/Tropical-Plants/README.md

 The system confirms the settings by displaying “Plant growing!” on the OLED screen, and the program concludes.
 ![Plant growing](https://github.com/Priorr4/Tropical-Plants/blob/main/Plant%20growing.png)

+Finally, the temperature and humidity values that were measured throughout the process are plotted on a graph.

 Video of the project: